The Ultimate Amarone della Valpolicella Wine Guide

 Throughout Valpolicella, the hilly area located north of Verona, between Lake Garda and the Lessini Mountains, acts as a barrier against the cold north winds.
 These hills, once a renowned holiday area of the Veronese nobility, have turned into a real paradise of vines and wine, thanks to the industriousness of the winemakers and the uniqueness that distinguishes Amarone wine.

 Recommended Amarone food pairings

-Amarone is a heavyweight, a wine that gives its best with important meat dishes, stews, braised Amarone, roasts, baked lasagna, gnocchi with cheese.
+Amarone is a heavyweight, a wine that gives its best with important meat dishes, stews, braised Amarone, roasts, baked lasagna, and gnocchi with cheese.

 Also excellent in combination with aged cheeses such as Asiago d’Alpeggio, Pecorino di Moliterno or Caciocavallo podolico

-It is a great wine for barbecue lovers because of its excellent spicy outfit to combine with the sweetness/smokiness of many dishes such as pulled pork, ribs, grilled glazed ham, but also try it with black truffle risotto, Passatelli with Parmigiano fondue and truffle, bucatini all’amatriciana, roast beef, gnocchi.
+It is a great wine for barbecue lovers because of its excellent spicy outfit to combine with the sweetness/smokiness of many dishes such as pulled pork, ribs, and grilled glazed ham, but also try it with black truffle risotto, Passatelli with Parmigiano fondue and truffle, bucatini all’amatriciana, roast beef, gnocchi.